derektypist/project-euler-043/README.md

 ## Features

-Allows the user to enter a number in order to get the sum of all 0 to that number of pandigital numbers.
-Performs checks on valid user input.
-If the input is not valid, an error message is displayed.
+Allows the user to show or clear (hide) the solution as described in [Project Euler 043](https://projecteuler.net/problem=43)

 ## Technologies